 Experts believe it might be the body’s way of protecting mothers and fetuses from foodborne illness and certain chemicals found in foods.
 But more research is needed to fully understand morning sickness.

 Morning sickness is uncomfortable, but in general, not dangerous.
 In most pregnant women, it goes away after the first trimester.

-The most common symptom of morning sickness is nausea.
+Nausea is the most common symptom of morning sickness.
 Some women also experience vomiting.
 You might notice that the nausea is worse when you encounter certain smells or when you eat certain types of foods.
 The particular nauseating food and odor is different for every woman.

-At its peak, the nausea and vomiting may be slightly worse and more frequent, but it should still be mild.
+At its peak, the nausea and vomiting may be slightly worse and more frequent.
+However, it should still be mild.
 Many women find that they need to take it easy during the peak of morning sickness.

 HG is different from the mild symptoms typically seen with morning sickness.
-Instead, it is characterized by:
+Instead, it’s characterized by:

 - nausea accompanied by severe vomiting

 - losing more than 10 pounds or 5 percent of your body weight due to vomiting

 If untreated, HG can lead to dehydration and poor weight gain during pregnancy.
 It can have a profound negative effect on a woman’s quality of life and can even lead to depression.

 HG usually extends beyond the first trimester.
 It may resolve by the fifth month of pregnancy.
 For some women, it continues for the entire pregnancy.